ionicthemes/ionic-firebase-starter-app/README.md

 **You can use this FREE Ionic Firebase Starter App as a base to create your Ionic App with Firebase backend.**

+Read the complete Build a complete Ionic App with Firebase Tutorial in https://ionicthemes.com/tutorials/about/building-a-ionic-firebase-app-step-by-step

 These are some screenshots of the ionic 3 app we are going to build in this Ionic + Firebase tutorial: